 First off we would like to thank everyone that has purchased a copy of our book.
 We certainly appreciate the reviews on Amazon and all of the emails filled with kind words that we have received.
 Thanks again and I am glad so many of you are enjoying our book.

 A month in Ruskin allowed us to complete our list of must-do projects before making our voyage to Louisiana.
 Our last few days were very busy with preparations for our departure to our first stop in Tarpon Springs.

 We drove an hour to Conrad’s parents in Port Charlotte to pick up our mail along with a few things we had stored there.
 We also bought a used dingy from the neighbor while we were there.
+We did refresh ourselves on what kind of boat we were looking for on https://trollingmotorsguide.com/, because it’d been a long time since we’d gone fishing.
 The one that came with the boat must have been over 25 years old and didn’t hold air.
 Fred and Mary loaded the new dingy into their truck and followed us back to Ruskin.

 We also had a little fun while docked in Ruskin.
 We enjoyed a wonderful visit from our niece Elizabeth and great nephew Caiden who drove four hours from Jacksonville to spend the weekend with us.

 We also received a visit from Tropical Storm Andrea who made landfall just north of us with winds at 65 mph.
 It was mostly uneventful with lots and lots of rain which helped us find a few leaks that we had yet to discover.
 It also left behind a big bright rainbow.